DirtyOptics/powermon/Library.md

 - <kbd>adafruit_bus_device</kbd> This library is needed for handling SPI and I2C communications.
-It supports various devices including the W5500 and INA260.
+It supports the W5500 and INA260.
 - <kbd>adafruit_ina260</kbd> This is the driver for the INA260 power monitor sensor.
 - <kbd>adafruit_wiznet5k</kbd> This library provides support for the W5500 Ethernet module.
 - <kbd>adafruit_requests</kbd> This library is used to make HTTP requests.
 It works with the WIZnet5k Ethernet modules.